What do you do first when you click on a blog post?

 You can also use resources or lead magnets to attract users to sign up on your email list.
 The call-to-action (CTA) should be prominent and tell visitors exactly what they are getting.

-Check out this email signup box on MailerLite's blog post.
+email signup box on MailerLite's blog post.
 It promises to offer a free email marketing series delivered across 10 days.
 For someone who wants to learn email marketing but doesn't want to spend money, this could be an excellent opportunity.
 For MailerLite, this can be an opportunity to prove their skill and expertise in email marketing.

 6. Call-to-action